Zheruel/Zheruel/README.md

 Hello!
-I'm a seasoned full stack software engineer currently serving as a team lead on significant projects.
+I'm a seasoned full stack software engineer.

 My passion lies in crafting elegant solutions and upholding the highest standards of software engineering.
 Over the years, I have dedicated my expertise to building exceptional projects and imparting best practices to fellow developers.